automate-website/waml/sources/README.md

 ### Open
 #### Open Step Schema

-Like for a real user, ```open``` is often the very first action of a scenarios.
+Like for a real user, `open` is often the very first action of a scenarios.
 It triggers the navigation to a particular URL inside the web browser.
+The `http://` scheme should be automatically added to the `url` if no scheme is specified.

 {{ schema2md('./sources/schema/steps/open-step-schema.yaml') }}